NRLMMD-GEOIPS/geoips/docs/source/new-docs/getting-started/system-requirements/index.rst

 System Requirements
 ===================

-GeoIPS system requirements are strongly dependent on how you intend to use GeoIPS.
+GeoIPS system requirements are dependent on how you intend to use GeoIPS.
 This document will outline the minimum and recommended system requirements for users and developers for the base GeoIPS system, only.